joshhanley/livewire-autocomplete/README.md

 This autocomplete component is a blade component design to be used within a Livewire component.
 It won't work as a standalone component, without Livewire.

+## Demo App

+The source code for a demo of this Livewire Autocomplete component can be found here here https://github.com/joshhanley/livewire-autocomplete-demo

 ## Example API

 ```html